-- General Criteria Site MEETS ALL EIGHT GENERAL CRITERIA under the Policy. - Groundwater Media-Specific Criteria Site releases Have Not Likely Affected Groundwater.
-Soil does not contain sufficient mobile constituents (leachate, vapors, or light non-aqueous phase liquids) to cause groundwater to exceed the groundwater criteria in this Policy. - Petroleum Vapor Intrusion to Indoor Air Site meets Criteria 2 (a), Scenario 1.
-There is a bioattenuation zone that provides a separation of at least 30 feet vertically between the Light Non-Aqueous Phase Liquid in groundwater and the foundation of existing or potential buildings.
+- General Criteria Site MEETS ALL EIGHT GENERAL CRITERIA under the Policy - Groundwater Media-Specific Criteria Site meets the criteria in Class 1.
+The contaminant plume that exceeds water quality objectives is less than 100 feet in length.
+There is no free product.
+The nearest existing water supply well or surface water body is greater than 250 feet from the defined plume boundary. - Petroleum Vapor Intrusion to Indoor Air Site meets Criteria 2 (a), Scenario 2.
+There is a bioattenuation zone that provides a separation of at least 30 feet both laterally and vertically between the Light Non-Aqueous Phase Liquid in soil and the foundation of existing or potential buildings.
 Concentrations of total petroleum hydrocarbons as gasoline and diesel combined in soil are less than 100 milligrams per kilogram throughout the entire depth of the bioattenuation zone. - Direct Contact and Outdoor Air Exposure Site meets Criteria 3 (a).
-Maximum concentrations of petroleum constituents in soil from confirmation soil samples are less than or equal to those listed in Table 1 of the Policy
+Maximum concentrations of petroleum constituents in soil from confirmation soil samples are less than or equal to those listed in Table 1 of the Policy.